| Publishers Home History Glossary Topicals Blog Calendar Contact | ||

 The Albertype Co.
 1887-1952

-A important printer and publisher since 1887 that utilized the albertype process.
-They first started printing books and then pioneer cards by 1893 going on to become a major publisher of national view-cards.
+The Wittemann brothers, Adolph and Herman had worked as printers and publishers since 1867.
+They first started printing books and pioneer postcards under the Albertype name in 1890.
+Herman ran the firm while Adolph acted as an agent, both finding customers for their services and taking photographs to be made into cards.
+Eventually they printed images by many photographers both in house and out.
+Their early collotype cards were printed by Louis Glaser, but they eventually set up their own print shops in the United States.
+They went on to became a major publisher of national view-cards, producing about 25,000.
 Their postcards were not numbered and their name appears within the stamp box on their early cards.
 When the divided back postcard was authorized, the Albertype company created a line down the back of their cards with the words Post Cards of Quality and later with The Finest American Made View Post Cards.
 Many publishers large and small printed cards though the Albertype Co.
 They were purchased by Art Vue Post Card Company in 1952. ![]() | ||

 Alexander Mfg.
 Co.
-(1908-1911)
+(1908-1922)

 Published view-cards of Ohio through a number of different printers. ![]() | ||